 Our members work throughout the entire immunology chain, stretching from the laboratory bench right through to the clinics and hospitals in which patients are treated - from discovery to delivery.
 The fields in which they work are wide and extensive, from HIV/AIDS to allergy, diabetes, malaria, TB, animal health, arthritis, transplantation, vaccination and infectious disease.

 In 2006 the BSI's Board of Trustees approved the formation of the Clinical Immunology and Allergy Section (CIAS), a special section within the Society, which particularly focuses on the priorities and needs of its clinical members (now represented by the Clinical Committee).
 The BSI now also has a Clinical Secretary on board, who is the Chair of the Clinical Committee, formed of nominated representatives from key organisations.

 As well as representing its members, the BSI publishes two academic journals, Immunology and Clinical & Experimental Immunology.
 The journals enable the society to disseminate research and good practice in Immunology and translational medicine and vaccination.

-The BSI also supports a network of regional groups which run programmes of lectures, seminars and residential meetings.
+The BSI also supports a network of Regional and Affinity Groups which run programmes of lectures, seminars and residential meetings.
 The Society provides grants and bursaries to enable immunologists to attend important meetings and to interact with their peers and to discuss their work with eminent international speakers.